WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 - `icon` (`WPElement|string`): An element or [Dashicon](https://developer.wordpress.org/resource/dashicons/) slug to show as a visual approximation of the template.
 - `template` (`Array<Array>`): The template to apply when the option has been selected.
 See [`template` documentation](#template) for more information.

 For the template placeholder selection to be displayed, you must render `InnerBlocks` with a `template` prop value of `null`.
-You may track this as state of your component, updating its value when receiving the selected template via `onSelectTemplateOption`.
+You may track this as state of your component, updating its value when receiving the selected template via `__experimentalOnSelectTemplateOption`.

 ```jsx
 import { useState } from '@wordpress/element';